what are subtitles

 Subtitle Types

-Open captions, closed captions, and SDH (Subtitles for the Deaf and Hard of Hearing) are the three main types of subtitles.
+Forced narrative (FN) subtitles, SDH (Subtitles for the Deaf and Hard of Hearing), and non-SDH are the three main types of subtitles.
 The type you select will greatly depend on the objective of your videos and the target audience.
 Let’s quickly define each type before we go into more detail.

 SDH subtitles for videos are similar to closed captions in that they are also optional and usually appear at the bottom part of the screen.
 However, because they were written with a deaf or hard-of-hearing audience in mind, they will include other audible aspects to aid the audience in understanding the action or atmosphere of the scene.
 For instance, an SDH subtitle might feature phrases like “indistinct chatter” or “sad music plays.”
 This subtitle type is most frequently used in movies when the action rather than the dialogue is crucial.